 In the realm of arts and crafts ideas for children, rubber stamps rank pretty high up there, and for good reason; using stamps is easy for little hands and the results are magical for kids.

 I have to admit I never tire of the look of something hand stamped either; the combination of ink’s uneven texture and the idea of “self-printing” are just irresistible.
 But hold on there, have you seen the price tag on rubber stamps?
-It’s high enough that I own exactly four of them, one for the holidays, two I bought for my wedding invitations oh so many years ago, and my architectural stamp, no joke.
+It’s high enough that I own exactly four of them, one for the holidays, two I bought for my wedding invitations, and my architectural stamp, no joke.
 My daughter has one mini animal stamp set too, so I guess that counts but you can probably tell where I’m going with this…..time to learn how to make a stamp!

 How to Make a Stamp